NOAA-PSL/score-monitoring/README.md

 Update each of these values to be appropriate for your user and experiment.
 The email address is used to notify the user of task failures.
 The ENV_PATH value should be relative to the locaion of the *suite.rc* file, likely starting with '../.env-*' if following the example pattern and location of .env-example.

-If desired, the user can change with stats will be stored based on the paramater 'stats' found under '[cylc]'.
+If desired, the user can change with stats will be stored based on the paramater 'stats' found under '[cylc]/[parameters]'.
 By default, this list is already updated with all current values available. stat values must be associated with a script of the form db_{stat}.py in the scripts folder to be valid.
 All values listed under stats will be stored via the GET_DATA step of the cylc graph.

 ```
 [cylc]